 Dramatic One-of-a-Kind Navajo handmade necklace created by two of the Navajo jewelry world's premier artists.

 Fabulous Navajo hand made Sterling Silver Overlay Turquoise Necklace.
 This is another original design by Navajo artists, Everett & Mary Teller.
-This beautiful necklace features a large 3 by 2-1/4 center medallian set with a natural genuine Royston turquoise stone.
-The turquoise stone is a deep teal color with dark, almost purple, webbing.
+This beautiful necklace features a large 3 by 2-1/4 center medallian set with a natural genuine Chrysocolla stone.
+The stone is a deep teal color with dark, almost purple, webbing.

 The sides of the necklace have three silver overlay swirls, graduated in size, and connected with handmade silver links.
 The largest swirl measures about 1-5/8 inches and the smallest swirl measures about 1-3/8 inches.
 Finished off with a handmade silver link chain.

 The difference between this and the other swirl necklace #3569 by the Tellers is that the center pendant on this necklace is not a shadowbox.
 Also, the way that the swirls are connected to one another are different between the two necklaces.
 So each Teller necklace is a distinct one-of-a kind piece!

 The necklace measures 19-1/2 around (end to end) and 11-1/2 long from the back of the neck to the bottom of the center pendant.
 Sturdy construction, not flimsy, the necklace weighs about three ounces.
 The matching swirl earrings measure 1-1/4 long, not counting the french hooks, are for pierced ears and are included in the price.

 Brand new and in perfect condition.
 Gift Box and Certificate of Authenticity included.
 Hallmarked by and purchased directly from the artists.